Caleb & Brown

 What is Bitcoin?

 Bitcoin is a peer-to-peer decentralised digital currency - the first of its kind globally.
 This means users can transact with one another without the need of an intermediary or a third-party like a bank.
 This is made possible through Bitcoin’s revolutionary blockchain technology.
-This new form of digital money is censorship-resistant, permissionless and highly resistant to seizure.
+This emerging form of digital money is censorship-resistant, permissionless and highly resistant to seizure.

 What is Bitcoin used for?